MapFormer: Self-Supervised Learning of Cognitive Maps with Input-Dependent Positional Embeddings: Appendix

 \subsection{\textit{MAmPa}: Learning Cognitive Maps with block-diagonal Mamba Models}

 In this section, we propose a Lie-theoretic interpretation of State-Space Models (SSMs), which provides an interpretation of modern SSMs as models that implicitly perform path integration and can thus learn cognitive maps under certain conditions.
 This framework reveals a substantial limitation of current state-of-the-art SSMs, such as Mamba and Mamba2 \cite{gu2024mambalineartimesequencemodeling, dao2024transformersssmsgeneralizedmodels}, to meet these conditions for learning cognitive maps.
 We thus propose a simple modification of the Mamba architecture, which we call \textbf{\textit{MAmPa}}, for learning cognitive \textbf{Map}s with \textbf{Mamba} models.
+The link established in \cite{dao2024transformersssmsgeneralizedmodels} between SSMs and Transformers is what will later allow us to understand the links between absolute and relative positional encoding with models of episodic and working memory, respectively.

 Recently, structured state-space models (S4) \cite{gu2022efficientlymodelinglongsequences} have gained popularity over Transformers as they allow parallelized training of sequences while keeping a linear inference cost.
 These models are inspired by continuous state space models, where a continuous signal $x(t)\in \mathbb{R}$ is mapped to $y(t)\in \mathbb{R}$ via a hidden variable $h\in\mathbb{R}^n$: